Women in the Myanmar civil war (2021–present)

 The roles that women and gender have played in the Myanmar civil war that began in 2021 have attracted significant attention and commentary.

 According to the United States Institute of Peace, "Myanmar’s women have assumed an unprecedented leadership role in the pro-democracy resistance since the 2021 coup."
 In an August 2024 report, the Assistance Association for Political Prisoners verified at least 1132 women had been killed by the junta since the 2021 coup.

 Background

-The Myanmar conflict has been an ongoing in Myanmar since the country's independence from the United Kingdom in 1948.
+The Myanmar conflict has been ongoing since the country's independence from the United Kingdom in 1948.
 The conflict has principally consisted of local ethnic armed organisations (EAOs) fighting against the central Burmese government and its army, the Tatmadaw, for autonomy and self-determination.
 The conflict has significantly escalated since the 2021 Myanmar coup d'état, in which the Tatmadaw overthrew the democratically elected National League for Democracy government to take power as a military junta.
 The subsequent civil war has seen a number of EAOs and pro-democracy form alliances against the junta, such as the National Unity Government of Myanmar and its armed wing, the People's Defence Force.